privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 according to [Section 4.4](https://www.rfc-editor.org/rfc/rfc9458.html#name-encapsulation-of-responses) of {{OHTTP}} as the response to the request message.

-The browser MUST decrypt the response by following the standard {{OHTTP}} [Encapsulated Response decryption procedure](https://www.rfc-editor.org/rfc/rfc9458#section-4.4-5).
-The context used for decryption MUST be precisely the same context blob that was created in {{hpke-context}}, and should be provided by the browser in addition to the response byte string.
+The client MUST decrypt the response by following the standard {{OHTTP}} [Encapsulated Response decryption procedure](https://www.rfc-editor.org/rfc/rfc9458#section-4.4-5).
+The context used for decryption MUST be precisely the same context blob that was created in {{hpke-context}}, and should be provided by the client in addition to the response byte string.

 ### Decompression {#decompression}